 11. There’s French influence here.

 The official language of Senegal is French, although there are several indigenous languages spoken here too.

 Senegal gained independence from France in 1960 after 300 years of rule!

-West African CFA Franc is the official currency here; amazingly, 1 GBP equals almost 1,000 CFA Francs as of 2015!
+West African CFA Franc is the official currency here; amazingly, $1 USD equals almost 600 CFA Francs as of 2021!

-Its industry consists of phosphate mining, agricultural processing, fish processing, fertiliser production and petroleum refining.
+Its industry consists of phosphate mining, agricultural processing, fish processing, fertilizer production, and petroleum refining.

-Do you have any interesting or fun facts about Senegal that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Senegal?
+Share them in the comments below!